Size-dependent surface energies of Au nanoparticles: Discussion

 \subsection{Contribution of surface stress state}

-As it has been recently stressed out \cite{Muller2014-ih}, the excess energy due to a free surface has two contributions: surface energy related to the energy penalty of broken bonds, and elastic strain energy due to the surface stress state.
-The latter is generated by a surface curvature, which maintains the mechanical force equilibrium between the surface stress state and the body stress state.
+As it has been recently stressed out \cite{Muller2014-ih}, the excess energy due to a free surface has two contributions: the surface energy contribution related to the energy penalty of broken bond and the contribution due to the elastic strain energy generated by the surface stress state.
+The latter depends on the surface curvature.
 As an illustrative example let us assume a spherical body and a homogeneous surface stress state with the value $\sigma$ acting on it, which leads to a pressure with value $2\sigma/R$ in the whole spherical body.
-From this description it becomes clear that the surface stress contribution is zero for the slab approach to calculate surface energy as presented in the section~\ref{sec:surface_energy_bulk}.
-Similarly, the surface stress contribution will be negligible for larger nanocubes with only a marginal fraction of corner and edge atoms (see discussion in the section~\ref{sec:excess_energy}).
+From this description it becomes clear that the energetic surface stress contribution is zero for the slab approach.
+Similarly, the energetic surface stress contribution will be negligible for rather large nanocubes with only a marginal fraction of corner and edge atoms (see discussion in the section~\ref{sec:excess_energy}).

-We now try to estimate the surface stress contribution to the excess energy for the case of a spherical nanoparticle using classical continuum mechanics.
-Let's denote $R$ the nanosphere's radius, and $\gamma$ its surface energy.
-Furthermore, let's keep to the reasonable assumption that the value of $\sigma$ and $\gamma$ are of the same order of magnitude.
+We now try to estimate the energetic surface stress contribution to the excess energy for the case of a spherical nanoparticle using classical continuum mechanics.
+Let us denote $R$ the nanosphere's radius, and $\gamma$ its surface energy.
+Furthermore, let us keep to the reasonable assumption that the value of $\sigma$ and $\gamma$ are of the same order of magnitude.
 The corresponding total surface energy is then

-For the sake of simplicity we further assume isotropic elastic properties of the nanoparticle, with $\nu$ and $E$ being its Poisson's ratio and Young's modulus, respectively.
-The strain energy caused by the surface stress $\sigma$, causing internal pressure $2\sigma/R$, is
+For sake of simplicity we further assume isotropic elastic properties of the nanoparticle, with $\nu$ and $E$ being its Poisson's ratio and Young's modulus, respectively.
+The elastic strain energy caused by the surface stress $\sigma$, activating an internal pressure $2\sigma/R$, is

 for details see, e.g, Ref.~\onlinecite{Fischer2008-tj}, Appendix 3.
-The ratio of the surface stress strain energy to surface energy then is (assuming $\sigma=\gamma$):
+The ratio of the energetic surface stress contribution to the surface energy follows with $\sigma=\gamma$ as

-Taking a representative values for gold, $\gamma=1\uu{J/m}^2$, $E=78\uu{GPa}$, and $R=1\uu{nm}$, Eq.~\ref{eq:ratio} yields $0.359\times10^{-2}$, i.e. the surface stress contribution to the total excess energy is less than $1\,\%$ of the surface induced excess energy.
+Taking a representative values for gold, $\gamma=1\uu{J/m}^2$, $E=78\uu{GPa}$, $\nu=0.44$, and $R=1\uu{nm}$, Eq.~\ref{eq:ratio} yields $0.359\times10^{-2}$, i.e. the energetic surface stress contribution to the total excess energy is less than $1\,\%$ of the surface induced excess energy.
 This ratio becomes even smaller (negligible) for larger nanospheres.